- No membership fees

 The Verdict: Sears, a nationwide retailer perhaps best known for its appliances and a shrinking store count, appears to have already thrown in the towel as far as its eponymous credit cards are concerned.
-Neither the Sears Mastercard Credit Card nor the Sears Store Credit Card charges an annual fee, but that’s pretty much the best thing going for both.
+Neither the Sears Mastercard Credit Card nor the the Sears Store Card charge an annual fee, but that’s pretty much the best thing going for the store card.

-The only thing that’s different about the Sears Store Card, other than its use being limited to the Sears family of brands, including Kmart, is a $10 initial discount, instead of $15, if you eschew promotional financing.
+The only thing that’s different about the Sears Store Card, other than its use being limited to the Sears family of brands, including Kmart, is the lack of rewards.

 - No Annual Fee: Although the Sears credit cards don’t give you much, they at least don’t necessarily take anything from you, either.
 Their lack of annual fees helps cushion your budget and enables cost-effective credit building.

-That’s especially true when you consider that opting for one of Sears’ promotional financing offers — including those that waive interest for more than six months, which are available during the first month after account opening — precludes you from receiving the $10 to $15 initial bonus and 5% special discounts in select categories.
+That’s especially true when you consider that opting for one of Sears’ promotional financing offers — including those that waive interest for more than six months, which are available during the first month after account opening — precludes you from receiving the 5% special discounts in select categories.

 Other Things To Consider